 Blarney Rock Pub

 This old-school Irish bar still has the requisite pinch of grit lacking in so many of its midtown neighbors.
-The Blarney Rock has grounded 33rd street from 1969 on, with the accumulated sports memorabilia to prove it.
-The crowd is largely blue collar – New York Magazine notes that “the Blarney Rock is not the place to discuss your plans to build or renovate with nonunion labor”, and construction workers, elevator repairmen, and MTA employees still rub shoulders with commuters and, often as not, hordes of Rangers or Knicks fans yelling at the bar’s 14 TVs.
-In the morning, a full Irish breakfast completes the barfly cycle of life.
+The Blarney Rock has grounded 33rd Street from 1969 on, with the accumulated sports memorabilia to prove it.
+The crowd is largely blue collar – New York Magazine notes that "the Blarney Rock is not the place to discuss your plans to build or renovate with nonunion labor," and construction workers, elevator repairmen, and MTA employees still rub shoulders with commuters and, often as not, hordes of Rangers or Knicks fans yelling at the bar's numerous TVs.

 (credit: Go Go Curry’s Facebook Page)